natalie-kate/Haunted/README.md

 ### Features to implement in the future

-Users ability to add pictures, videos and stories directly onto the page.
+Users ability to add pictures, videos and stories directly onto the page unable to at the minute due to my limitations as a software developer.

 Haunted House subscription
 Sign up for exclusive content: